-During Care and Maintenance, the physical stability of all Project components will be monitored.
-Environmental, compliance, and reclamation monitoring programs will be continued in accordance with conditions outlined in the Water Licence in addition to the Type B Water Licence 2BB-MAE1727, and Project Certificates No. 003 and No. 009.
+During Care & Maintenance, the physical stability of all Mine components will be monitored.
+Environmental, compliance, and reclamation monitoring programs will continue in accordance with conditions outlined in the Water License in addition to the Type B Water License 2BB-MAE1727, and Project Certificates No. 003 and No. 009.
 Results of monitoring programs will be presented in the annual reports that are issued to the NWB, NIRB, KitlA, and Nunavut Tunngavik Incorporated (NTI) as detailed in Section 3.5 of this report.
-Table 3-1 summarizes the Environmental Management Plans and associated monitoring programs that will continue for the duration of Care and Maintenance.
+Table 3-1 summarizes the Environmental Management Plans and associated monitoring programs that will continue for the duration of Care & Maintenance.